US natgas prices up 1% on record LNG exports, seasonally cooler weather

 Nov 3 (Reuters) - U.S. natural gas futures edged up about 1% on Friday with seasonally colder weather coming in mid-November and as the amount of gas flowing to U.S. liquefied natural gas (LNG) export plants rose to near-record highs.

-In addition, traders noted that record output and ample amounts of gas in storage were also capping any futures price gains.
+In addition, traders noted record output and ample amounts of gas in storage were capping price gains.
 There was currently about 6% more gas in storage than usual for this time of year.
 EIA/GASNGAS/POLL

 For the week, the contract was up about 11% after gaining about 9% last week.